-And I know some people reading this will say "why are you asking darker skinned women."
+And I know some people reading this will say "why are you just focusing on darker skinned women."
 I'm not.
 I'm just calling out the black elephant in the room.

 It truly breaks my heart because it just goes back to that old way of thinking that everyone has to feel superior to someone else.
 It seems that if one group of people get some shine, then others who are not included somehow feels slighted.
 When darker smaller women see bigger darker women being celebrated, for some reason, they feel someone telling us that we are beautiful is a slap in their face.
 Say what now?
 But these are the same women who call out lighter complexion females of all races looking down on black women OR saying defiantly stupid things like "Lupita Nyong'o isn't all that".
-Ironic isn't it that they can't see they are doing the very same thing and can't even see how hypocritical they are being.
-And yes I know other races or lighter black people who are still hooked on color like its the 1960s do it, BUT...it hurts more when it comes from someone who can share our make-up.
+Ironic, isn't it, that they can't even see how hypocritical they are being.
+And, yes, I know other races or lighter-skinned black people do it, too, BUT...it hurts more when it comes from someone who can share my make-up.

 Now to be fair, it’s not all dark-skinned smaller women, some of my close friends who are smaller and darker-skinned LOOOOVE seeing beautiful plus sized women of all shades.
 Some of them actually are the ones who got me on to the plus sized/body positivity movement.
 But there are also those turn their nose up at us as if we are less than.
 I like to say that they act like they are against colorists, but I have a sneaky suspicion that if they were born with a lighter complexion, all of their social media handles would begin with @REDBONE (fill in the blanks—shout out to my lighter-skinned boos).
 I feel they want society to see them as beautiful, but they are scared that if society accepts other forms of beauty, then the competition pool would give these other (bigger) women a seat at their table and a chance to compete.